 Plush vs. Firm

-The truth is that firmer beds are very comfortable too.
+The truth is that firm beds are very comfortable too.
 Don't confuse subjective firmness feel and support, those are two different things.
 It's just down to your personal preference but if in doubt, harder options will be better for your spine in the long run.

 Plush vs. Ultra-Plush